rkb4472/Travel-Website/README.md

 # Travel-Website
-This is a Website about my hometown, Voorheesville.
+This is a website about my hometown, Voorheesville.